Ezekiel bread dates back to biblical times. It is made of sprouted grains and legumes and is a good fiber, protein, and complex carbohydrate source.

 - It contains all 9 essential proteins since it is made of legume sprouts.

-- Low in sugar and carbs and thus suited for low-carb diets.
+- Ezekiel Bread is low carb and Low in sugar and thus suited for low-carb diets.

 - Made of whole grains and legumes instead of refined grains.